Cerebrolysin: Nootropic Benefits, Uses, Dosage & Side Effects

 Cerebrolysin Side Effects and Safety

-The most common side effects of Cerebrolysin include:
+The most frequently reported side effects of Cerebrolysin include:

 • Loss of appetite